ShowStopperTheSecond/r2d2_for_sar/README.md

-# R2D2: Reliable and Repeatable Detector and Descriptor #
+# A Deep-Based Approach for Multi-Descriptor Feature Extraction:
+Applications on SAR Image Registration #
 This repository contains the implementation of the following [paper](https://europe.naverlabs.com/research/publications/r2d2-reliable-and-repeatable-detectors-and-descriptors-for-joint-sparse-local-keypoint-detection-and-feature-extraction/):

 ```text